 Musgrove earned a bachelor’s in elementary education in 2006 from the University of North Florida.

-"Middle school is such an awkward time in a child’s life.
-They are trying to figure out who they are, who their real friends are...." (read more)
+"Middle school is such an awkward time in a child’s..." (read more)

 The Florida Times-Union | Feb 10, 2020 | Jacksonville, FL

 WJAX-TV | CBS/FOX | Feb 05, 2020 | Jacksonville, FL

 WJXT-TV | Feb 05, 2020 | Jacksonville, FL

 WJCT-FM | NPR | Feb 05, 2020 | Jacksonville, FL